-Roles and responsibilities:

-- 2 Appointing and overseeing a firm to serve as the independent registered public accounting firm to audit our financial statements: - 2 Ensuring the independence of the independent registered public accounting firm; - Discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end financial results; - Previewing and reassessing the adequacy of our Code of Business Ethics; - Establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - Measuring the adequacy of our internal controls and internal audit function; and - Approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+Audit Comm ittee Roles and re sponsibilities: Fisc al 2019 Membership ( ) Appointing and overseeing a firm to serve as the independent registered public accounting firm to audit our financial statements; Ensuring the independence of the independent registered public accounting firm; Carl ph S. Cantie (Chair) T. Camden C. Covington Ō Discussing the scope and results of the audit with the independent registered public accounting firm and reviewing, with management and that firm, our interim and year-end financial results; Mar M. Donikowski k A. Petrarca cy M. Taylor () Reviewing and reassessing the adequacy of our Code of Business Ethics; Nο of Meetings in FY 2019: • Establishing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; Fou (2) Measuring the adequacy of our internal controls and internal audit function; and Inde pendence: (4) Approving or, as permitted, pre-approving all audit and non-audit services to be performed F by the independent registered public accounting firm.
+(P ) All members of the Audit Committee meet the independence standards and requirements of the NYSE and the SEC • The Board has determined that Directors Cantie, Covington, Donikowski and Taylor qualify as "audit committee financial experts" as defined by SEC rules